larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # OPTIONAL: Point /bin/sh to dash for much faster sh
 # Be advised it can lead to problems with "bashisms"
-# but it's not a super huge problem, if unsure skip.
+# but it's not a super huge problem, as it's default on Debian & Ubuntu
+# Because of that most shell scripts now come with a header
+# that explicitly defines a bash script necessary.
+#
+# If you are unsure about a script run "checkbashisms" on it via terminal.
+#
-pacman -S --needed dash
-ln -sfT dash /usr/bin/sh
+pacman -S --needed dash checkbashisms ln -sfT dash /usr/bin/sh

 # Enable sudo for wheel group